ilyaflaks/bareBonesReactApp/README.md

 - From the terminal cd into the **server** folder and run '**npm start**'
 - In **app.js** you will find some commented out code under ////ONLY RUN THIS ONCE AND THEN DELETE.
 Uncomment this code
 - In Postman make a GET request to localhost:3030/createdb and then another GET request to localhost:3030/createregistration.
 This will create the database for your project and the table to store user info
-- Alternatively, you can create the database and the table in phpMyAdmin with the following structure:
+- Alternatively, you can create the database and the table manually in phpMyAdmin with the following structure:
   <img src="user-table.png"/>
+  It might be faster to run the query **CREATE TABLE registration(id int AUTO_INCREMENT, userName VARCHAR(50), email VARCHAR(50), password VARCHAR(150),dateRegistered DATE DEFAULT (CURRENT_DATE()), PRIMARY KEY(id), CONSTRAINT unique_email UNIQUE (email));** in the SQL tab of the **testdb**.
+If you already have a "testdb" on your machine for another project, feel free to call the database something else, but make sure you update **MYSQL_DB** in .env with that name
 - You can now delete the code that was previously commented out
 - If all worked out fine, you should be able to go to [http://localhost:3030/home](http://localhost:3030/home) in your browser and see the very basic React app

-## Credit Where Credit is Due:
+## Credit Where Credit is Due

 - Most of the backend code comes from the [Build RESTful APIs with Node.js express and MySQL | Authentication with JWT](https://www.youtube.com/watch?v=WfCJ3sHnLBM&t=97s) tutorial by Technical Babaji.
 It's the most helpful tutorial on Node.js I've ever seen.
-Watch the video and other videos related to this RESTful API
+I can't recomment this video and other videos related to this RESTful API enough!
 - The front end borrows heavily from [React Persistent User Login Authentication with JWT Tokens](https://www.youtube.com/watch?v=27KeYk-5vJw) by Dave Gray.
-I also recommend watching the rest of the videos in the series.
-One key difference is that my project does not store the JWT in the context
+I also recommend watching the rest of the videos in the series and upgrade your UI accordingly.
+One key difference is that my project does not store the JWT in the context.
 - [Understanding Cookies and Implementing them in Node.js](https://www.section.io/engineering-education/what-are-cookies-nodejs/) really helped me figure out how to create and delete httpOnly, secure cookies.
-You will not believe how many articles I've read that did not have the actual code.
+You will not believe how many articles I've read that did not have any actual JavaScript code.
 One note, however, make sure you set **maxAge** to something more than 5000.
 That value is in milliseconds!
 - [Deploy a React app with Node.js](https://medium.com/@achillesmoraites/serve-a-react-app-with-express-server-c5986769bac) - pretty much the exact steps I followed to make the Node application serve up the React front end on the same port.